top of page

 Notably, the City of Chicago's VIOLENCE REDUCTION DASHBOARD addresses violence with a "trauma-informed and holistic community-based approach to support the people and places most impacted by violence:"

-lives.
+Chicago's treatment of violence as a public health matter is saving lives.
 Many lives.
 Significantly, it demonstrates from a historical perspective Chicago's rapid evolution away from its industrial-age treatment of public violence as an unmitigated threat to society towards the idea of public violence as, in part, an actual creation of society.
 The next step in this digital-age evolution will affirm and realize the democratic idea of the human capability for self-government.
 Far from striving merely reduce or eliminate the negative of citywide violence, it will strive to create and maintain the positive of citywide safety.

 To this end, this next step, facilitated by Chicago's digital-age public communications system, will take the radical step of making all Chicagoans, city leaders included, both responsive and accountable to each other in making Chicago a safe place to visit, work, play, worship and raise a family in.